 In the diagram above, there is an air chamber behind the wall.
 This air chamber helps to soften the surge of water that comes rushing towards the sink.

 This happens when a surge of water manages to get into the chamber and absorb the air.
-As a result, it can no longer function as a cushion.
+As a result, it will no longer function as a cushion.

-DIY: How to fix water hammer.
+How to fix it.

 If these loud sounds weren’t there before, then it is possible that one or more of your air chambers have become flooded.

 You don’t even have to be an expert at DIY.
 It is actually a pretty easy fix to attempt all by yourself.

 - Completely shut off the water supply to your house.
 The valve to shut off the water supply can be typically located in the basement, under your kitchen sink or on the outside of the property.

-- Once you have shut off your water supply, you should turn on the faucet / tap in your kitchen, as well as the faucet in your upstairs bathroom (if you have one).
+- Once you have shut off your water supply, you should turn on the faucet in your kitchen, as well as the faucet in your upstairs bathroom (if you have one).
 This will allow the remaining water in your pipes to drain out.
-If you have a faucet in your basement or in your yard, you should turn this one on.
+If you have a faucet in your basement or in your yard, then you should turn this one on.
 The goal is to turn on two faucets: The highest one and the lowest one.

 - Once the water has stopped flowing, turn off the bottom faucets and turn the water supply back on.
-Do NOT turn off the upstairs faucet yet.
+Do not turn off the upstairs faucet yet.

-That didn’t fix my issue!
+“That didn’t fix my issue.”

-If the above fix did not solve your issue, then you may need to call a plumber.
+If the solution above did not resolve your issue, then you might need to call a plumber.
 In some cases, air chambers can become clogged with sediment and limescale.

-A plumber can investigate the issue and install a Water Shock Arrestor, which is a mechanical advice that contains springs and an air bladder to help soften the flow.
+A plumber can investigate the issue and install a Water Shock Arrestor, which is a mechanical device that contains springs and an air bladder to help soften the flow.

-If the pressure coming into your property is too high, a plumber may also install a regulator that keeps the PSI (pressure) at a recommended level.
-This device is usually installed close to the water input so that it can control the supply of water that is coming into your home.
+If the pressure coming into your property is too high, a plumber can also install a regulator that keeps the PSI (pressure) at a recommended level.
+Plumbers typically install these devices close to the water input so that they can control the supply of water that is coming into your home.